cqllysto/verilog_vending_machine/README.md

 design a digital system from initial concept to gate level hardware.
 Topics such as finite state machines, flip-flops, and K-maps were cemented in the learning process by completing this project.

-Special thanks are due to Professor Dr. Ma, who provided helpful guidance in troubleshooting the circuit and ultimately identified the clock as the potential issue, which was confirmed after testing the circuit.